© Crown copyright 2019

-In return we will send you a Disability Confident Committed badge that you can use in your own business stationary and communications for 12 months.
+In return we will send you a Disability Confident Committed badge that you can use in your own business stationery and communications for 12 months.
 We’ll also send you a certificate in recognition of your achievement and information about becoming a Disability Confident Employer (level 2).

 As a Disability Confident Committed employer, we will include your business name, town and Disability Confident status on the list of Disability Confident employers that have signed up.